Fanar-Sadiq: A Multi-Agent Architecture for Grounded Islamic QA

 \section{Abstract}

 Large language models (LLMs) can answer religious knowledge queries fluently, yet they often hallucinate and misattribute sources, which is especially consequential in Islamic settings where users expect grounding in canonical texts (Qur'an and Hadith) and jurisprudential (fiqh) nuance.
-Retrieval-augmented generation (RAG) reduces some of these limitations by grounding generation in external evidence.
-However, a single ``retrieve-then-generate'' pipeline is limited to deal with the diversity of Islamic queries.
-Users may request verbatim scripture, fatwa-style guidance with citations or rule-constrained computations such as zakat and inheritance that require strict arithmetic and legal invariants.
-In this work, we present a bilingual (Arabic/English) \textit{multi-agent Islamic assistant, called ``Fanar-Sadiq''}, which is a core component of the Fanar AI platform.
-Fanar-Sadiq routes Islamic-related queries to specialized modules within an agentic, tool-using architecture.
-The system supports intent-aware routing, retrieval-grounded fiqh answers with deterministic citation normalization and verification traces, exact verse lookup with quotation validation, and deterministic calculators for Sunni zakat and inheritance with madhhab-sensitive branching.
-We evaluate the complete end-to-end system on public Islamic QA benchmarks and demonstrate effectiveness and efficiency.
-Our system is currently publicly and freely accessible through API and a Web application, and has been accessed $\approx$1.9M times in less than a year.\footnote{\url{https://api.fanar.qa/docs}} \end{list}
+Retrieval-augmented generation (RAG) improves grounding, however, a single retrieve-then-generate pipeline is insufficient for diverse Islamic queries, including verbatim scripture, citation-grounded guidance, and rule-constrained computations such as zakat and inheritance.
+To address these challenges, we present \textit{Fanar-Sadiq}, a bilingual Arabic-English Islamic QA system built on a multi-agent, tool-augmented architecture.\footnote{It is a core component of the \href{https://fanar.qa/en}{Fanar AI platform}~\cite{fanar2024}.} \textit{Fanar-Sadiq} routes Islamic queries to specialized modules within an agentic tool architecture.
+It supports intent-aware routing, retrieval-grounded fiqh answers with normalized citations and verification traces, exact verse lookup with quotation validation, and deterministic Sunni zakat and inheritance calculators with madhhab-sensitive branching.
+We evaluate the end-to-end system on public Islamic QA benchmarks and show strong effectiveness and efficiency.
+It is publicly accessible through an API and Web application and has received over 1.9M accesses in less than a year.\footnote{\url{https://api.fanar.qa/docs}} \end{list}